Type system¶

 Register reference¶

-While import "copies" the contents, regref or Register reference allows to
+While import "copies" file-scope declarations, regref or Register reference

-While import looks through Pyrope files, regref looks through the instantiation
+different.
+While import looks through Pyrope files, regref looks through

 }